RakhithJK/dbeaver-dbeaver-wiki/Data-Editor.md

 ![](images/ug/Row-count-details-button.png)|**Rows count details**|Opens the Status details dialog box showing the timing details of fetching table rows
 ![](images/ug/Calculate-total-rows-button.png)|**Calculate total row count**|Calculates the total number of rows in the table

+NOTE: Some of these buttons may be disabled and may not work if you are using a read-only connection, connecting to a read-only database or if you see the result of a complex query, such as joining two or more tables.

 Every cell in the data table has a context menu – right-click the cell to open the menu.
 The context menu provides the following items:

 Menu Item|Description